 ECOA Required Credit Notices

-The ECOA requires that creditors give notice of credit decisions as follows.
+The ECOA requires that most creditors give notice of credit decisions as follows.

 Appraisals.
 If you apply for credit on a residence, and the creditor does not give you a copy of any appraisal done, you can get a copy of the appraisal by sending a written request to the creditor.

 Other credit decisions.
-The ECOA requires a creditor to tell you within 30 days if it:
+The ECOA requires a creditor to tell you its decision within 30 days of receiving your credit application or taking an “adverse action” on your existing credit account.
+An adverse action is when a creditor:

 - denies your credit request